 It’s November, time to unpack your winter clothing, that adorable Bark n Purr sweater you bought for Fido, and all manner of fleecy blanketry, and cross your fingers for some cold weather.
 When the cool breezes finally come, it’s important to note that keeping warm in winter goes beyond wearing parkas and Texas Longhorns footie pajamas and curling up by the fire.
 You’ve got to keep your tummy toasty, too.

 In November through February, it’s hot drinks or bust here in Austin — ain’t nobody got time for any of that iced mocha nonsense.
 There’s plenty of hot coffee and apple cider to be had throughout town, of course, but there’s really nothing like draining a mug o’ rich hot cocoa, is there?
-Trust us — if you want the good stuff, these five local cafes serve absolutely the best hot chocolate in Austin:
+Trust us — if you want the good stuff, these five local cafes serve the absolute best hot chocolate in Austin:

 If you’re looking for a pick-me-up, Halcyon is the place to go.
 Seriously, this coffeehouse-bar-lounge’s name actually means “peaceful” and “carefree.”
-Located on 4th and Lavaca, Halcyon is best known for its make-your-own s’mores (yes, they’ll actually bring a mini fire pit to your table so that you can roast your marshmallows to perfection), its espresso cocktails, and it’s unofficial motto:
+Located on 4th and Lavaca, Halcyon is best known for its make-your-own s’mores (yes, they’ll actually bring a mini fire pit to your table so that you can roast your marshmallows to perfection), its espresso cocktails, and its unofficial motto: